zzzbitz/IDO/Reviewer-MNWV.md

       <td>91.1%</td>
       <td>90.9%</td>
       <td rowspan="7">
-        The results of Standard, UNICON, ELR, DeFT, DivideMix, DISC and IDO on CIFAR-10 with five different noise levels.
-The experiment setting is followed CIFAR-100 setting in our paper.
+        The results of Standard, <br>
+        UNICON, ELR, DeFT, DivideMix, <br>
+        DISC and IDO on CIFAR-10 <br>
+        with five different noise levels. <br>
+        The experiment setting is followed <br>
+        CIFAR-100 setting in our paper.
       </td>
     </tr>
     <tr>